Socialism in the United Kingdom: 2019 general election

 The Conservatives achieved a landslide victory with 365 seats and 43.6% of the popular vote, giving them a majority of 80 seats.
 Many Conservative gains came in traditional Labour strongholds in the red wall constituencies of Northern England and the Midlands that had voted strongly for Brexit in the 2016 EU referendum.
 Jeremy Corbyn was re-elected in his Islington North constituency with 64.3% of the vote share and a majority of 26,188, though Labour's vote share in the constituency fell by 8.7%.

 Immediately following the election result on 13 December 2019, Corbyn announced he would not lead Labour into the next general election, stating he would step down as leader following the election of a successor.
 Corbyn attributed the defeat primarily to Brexit, saying in a post-election interview that the election was "taken over ultimately by Brexit" and that he remained "proud of the [Labour] manifesto".
 However, polling suggested that Corbyn's leadership was itself a major factor in the party's defeat, with one post-election survey indicating 43% of voters who did not vote Labour cited "the leadership" as their reason.

 The 2020 leadership election was conducted under a one member, one vote system using instant-runoff voting.
 Keir Starmer won the election in the first round with 56.2% of the vote, defeating Rebecca Long-Bailey and Lisa Nandy.
 The election saw 490,731 returned ballots from 784,181 eligible voters, representing a turnout of 62.6%.
 Starmer's victory marked a shift towards the centre for the Labour Party, positioning it away from the left-wing policies of the Corbyn era.

-Post 2019 General Election
+Post-2019 general election

 Following the 2019 general election and Keir Starmer's victory in the 2020 leadership election, the relationship between socialist groups and the Labour Party underwent significant changes.
 Under Starmer's leadership, the party moved away from many of the left-wing policies of the Jeremy Corbyn era and adopted a more centrist approach.